stakizawa/renkei-vpe/README.md

 RENKEI-VPE can control VMs running the following OS.

 * CentOS 5.x and 6.x
-* Scientific Linux 5.x and 6.x (will be supported)
+* Scientific Linux 5.x and 6.x

 Servers which run VMs using RENKEI-VPE can be any Linux machines.
 We have tested on the following servers as resources of RENKEI-VPE.